 POST 19 Leavers' Destinations over time:

-The following list details the destinations of Nether Hall school leavers over the period 2015-2016 to 2020-2021.
-There were no NEETS within this group of Post 19 school leavers.
+The following list details the destinations of Nether Hall school leavers over the period 2015-16 to 2023-2024 (9 years).

 |||